lewypiotrek/Study_HomeLibrary/README.md

 	- **Tab: Lending**
 	In this place you can lend your book to your friends.
 On the left side select book and on the right side select friend.
 After that click button "Lend a book"
+	If you want to add a new friend click option > Add User.
+The User creation window will be opend where you will be able to add a new friend.

 	- **Tab: History:**
-	There you can check all lending history of specific books.
-This feature will be helpful if your favorite book comes with damage., in this case you'll be able to check all lending path and find the guilty user.
+	There you can check lending history of specific books.
+If somebody bring your book back, you can mark this book as received.

 	- **Tab: Note**
 	In this tab you can add your notes for example some thoughts about your new book.

 -------------------------------------------------------------------------